aashish2604/parsed_readmore/README.md

 # Issues

 Please file any issues, bugs or feature request as an issue on the GitHub page.
-Moreover, feel free to contact me through email [aashish.260401@gmail.com](aashish.260401@gmail.com).
+If you have some idea for feature upgrade, feel free to contact me through email [aashish.260401@gmail.com](aashish.260401@gmail.com).